ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/value-setters/index.md

 ## Read Only Edit

-Read Only is a mode in the grid whereby Cell Editing will not update the data inside the grid.
+Read Only Edit is a mode in the grid whereby Cell Editing will not update the data inside the grid.
 Instead the grid fires `cellEditRequest` events allowing the application to process the update request.
 To enable this mode, set the grid property `readOnlyEdit=true`.

 [[only-javascript]]
 |```ts